What Is ITAR Registration?

 ITAR Registration vs. ITAR Compliance

 Many companies will (falsely) believe they are ITAR compliant simply because they have registered with DDTC.
 However, after a closer review of the regulations, they realize that they have not taken the proper steps to comply with all aspects of the ITAR that impact their business.
+Once you are an ITAR registered company, you will need to ensure that your business remains compliant.
+This can be difficult since ITAR laws are constantly changing, so you would keep a close eye on ITAR registration requirements and the type of products that your company ships that are subject to ITAR regulations.

 If your company is involved in any way with ITAR-controlled items, then it is your responsibility to ensure that your business follows the rules.
 This will often mean training for personnel and the development (or improvement) of a compliance program (policies, procedures, processes, etc.) to follow.